penngineering/ds-interview-challenge/README.md

 # Setup

 We've provided a `docker-compose.yml` file which will create everything you need to complete this challenge.
-To setup your environment, simply run `docker-compose up -d` from your Command Prompt/Terminal.
+To setup your environment, simply navigate in your Command Prompt/Terminal to the directory where you unpacked these files and run `docker-compose up -d`.
 This may take a minute to finish running, especially if it's your first time running it.

 ## The Database